crowe32996/stock-market-buy-signals/README.md

 - A **Random Forest** is an ensemble of decision trees, each trained on random subsets of features and data.
 - Each tree outputs a prediction (buy / not buy), and the final prediction is the **majority vote** of all trees.
-- Separate models are trained for **short, medium, and long horizons** to create different trading strategies.
+- Separate models are trained for **short and long horizons** to create different trading strategies.
 - The model outputs a **probability of a buy signal**, which is then bucketed into buy, hold, or sell categories.

 **Advantages:**